 A "cool trick" you can do with Chain of Vapor is to use it to generate mana and storm – a pseudo "storm engine" so to speak.
 When you have a bunch of artifact mana (Chrome Mox, Lotus Petal, and Lion's Eye Diamond), you can target your own artifact, sacrifice a land, and then copy it.
 When you have enough lands and artifacts, it can be the cause of your opponent's demise.
 I find myself doing this post-Ad Nauseam in scenarios where I'm low on resources.
 Maybe you needed to cast a few cantrips or discard spells, after that, you can bounce all of your copies of Chrome Mox and replay them and imprint with the extra cards from Ad Nauseam – you've created mana with a bounce spell!

-Empty the Warrens – By playing a copy of Empty the Warrens in our sideboard we effectively play five copies in our seventy-five – it's best to play the most copies we can while not decreasing our Ad Nauseam percentages.
-Empty the Warrens is also the decks fastest combo option (as it requires the least amount of mana) against decks trying to lock you out of the game, which matters more than you think.
-Depending on the metagame you'll notice the numbers of Empty the Warrens fluctuate, in metagames with lots of Delver of Secrets decks more copies (generally the full set) of Empty the Warrens is more desirable as it's an easier card to cast when your opponent is trying to attack your resources.
-Casting Empty the Warrens from your hand is a lot less resource intensive as you'll only need four mana, playing a full-compliment of Empty the Warrens allows for drawing them to be much easier.
+Empty the Warrens — By playing a copy of Empty the Warrens in our sideboard, we effectively play five copies in our 75 – it's best to play the most copies we can while not decreasing our Ad Nauseam percentages.
+Empty the Warrens is also the deck's fastest combo option (as it requires the least amount of mana) against decks trying to lock you out of the game, which matters more than you think.
+Depending on the metagame, you'll notice the numbers of Empty the Warrens fluctuate.
+In metagames with lots of Delver of Secrets, TES plays more copies (generally the full set) of Empty the Warrens as it's an easier card to cast when your opponent is trying to attack your resources.
+Casting Empty the Warrens from your hand is a lot less resource intensive as you'll only need four mana, and playing a full-compliment of Empty the Warrens allows for drawing them to be much easier.
 Meanwhile in these match-ups, Ad Nauseam at it's absolute cheapest is a seven mana line that loses to Daze, Spell Pierce, and even itself.
-What I mean by this is Delver decks pressure your life-total very quickly, Empty the Warrens is a great way to turn the tide.
+What I mean by this is Delver decks pressure your life-total very quickly, and Empty the Warrens is a great way to turn the tide.
 That said, there are metagames where I think one main deck and one sideboard are correct.

 Bayou — The best land for the green splash, this is because when paired with Volcanic Island it provides all four of the colors the EPIC Storm requires.
 Bayou also provides a green mana on the first turn to cast Xantid Swarm (in post-board games), it then provides a combo color mana on turn two.
 If unable to combo, providing black mana allows you to be able to disrupt the opponent's game plan with hand disruption.
 These reasons are why Bayou is selected over Tropical Island or Taiga.